Senior Lecturer in Journalism and Broadcast Journalism

 - Learn from former and practising journalists

-- Develop a portfolio of published work to show employers
+- Develop a portfolio of published work during the journalist degree to show employers

 - Complete a minimum of 15 days on journalism placement